 Human Activities Impact on the Planet

 The scientific community agrees that coral reefs are the most biodiverse marine eco systems.
 The famed Coral Triangle represents the most bio diverse coral reef system on the planet, the epicentre being in Raja Ampat.
 Corals that produce reef structures are home to thousands of species; many are yet to be discovered.
 This underwater network of history and life is at risk, not only from immediate threats, but also from hazards from all parts of the world.
-Species across the globe, and in fact the entire planet, are at risk these days, due to a variety of consecutive pollutants.
+Species across the globe, and in fact the entire planet, are at risk these days, due to a variety of consecutive pollutants and human activities.

 Guests are shocked when they come to Raja Ampat and find plastic bottles on nearby beaches, or when they see Indonesian people throwing rubbish out to the ocean.
 It is a somewhat surprising to see such careless and ignorant behaviour, but it is not just these actions that we need to worry about.
+Maybe we need to develop a small and constructive exercise of self-criticism.

 Now is your turn to become an Ecotourist